 Ideally, you will have a copy of your vaccination record and can compare it with the list of required vaccinations for U.S. immigrants listed on the Department of State (DOS) website.

-If any vaccinations are missing or if you are unable to locate your vaccination record, you should make a medical appointment to obtain the needed shots.
-Then, if the vaccination record is not in English, take your full vaccination record to an approved translator.
+If any vaccinations are missing or if you are unable to locate all your vaccination records, you should make a medical appointment to obtain any needed shots (or, alternatively, tests for immunity, as described below).
+If the vaccination record is not in English, take your full vaccination record to an approved translator.

 Instructions on the DOS website give the documentation requirements and immigrant visa application process for each specific consulate or embassy, including a list of approved translators and panel physicians.
 It is always good practice to review this information even before you are scheduled for your interview.
 The first three letters of your application receipt number will show you the embassy or consulate at which you will interview (for example, "JAK" for Jakarta, Indonesia).